The data controller in respect of our website is Primal Strength Ltd.

 The third party payment processors we use all collect, use and process your information, including payment information, in accordance with their privacy policies.
 You can access their privacy policies via the following links:

-We use Magento as the ecommerce platform for processing orders on our website.
-When you place orders on our website, your information will be processed by Magento.
-Magento does not collect any information about you when it processes your order on our site.
+We use Woocommerce as the ecommerce platform for processing orders on our website.
+When you place orders on our website, your information will be processed by Woocommerce.
+Woocommerce does not collect any information about you when it processes your order on our site.

 Disclosure and additional uses of your information